NegatioN/BattleRiteStats/_characters/pestilus.md

       name: Egg Carrier
       type: control
     - color: grey
+      description: Cooldown is reduced by 3.
+Swarm also sends out Lesser Moth projectiles dealing 5 damage and healing 3 health to nearby enemies and allies when destroyed.
+        Inflicts Moth and heals self for 1 health.
+      icon: 5e6954b1078f956479cc058588a972f4
+      name: Heart of the Swarm
+      type: mixed
+    - color: grey
       description: Recasting the Queen commands it to fly towards target location.
         Reduces cooldown of Queen by 1.
       icon: 7a1d6423f91ba824d8855aa3e9a42247
       name: Hive Mind
       type: mixed
-    - color: yellow
-      description: Your movement speed increases by 7 for each enemy or ally affected by Moth.
-Stacks up to 3 times.
-      icon: f561a4d171334264d8f0eac3e9eb6d24
-      name: Overlord
-      type: mobility
-    - color: blue
-      description: Allows you to Infest an additional target.
-      icon: c9f7e2e324bbed3469cbe356da833c9b
-      name: Scourge
-      type: utility
-    - color: teal
+    - color: red
-      description: Queen spawns with a Swarm Shield that absorbs up to 28 damage and lasts 1.2.
+      description: Queen slows nearby enemies movement speed by 20, increasing the slow by 5 for each tick, and deals 8 bonus damage when it explodes.
       icon: 7a1d6423f91ba824d8855aa3e9a42247
+      name: Sacrifice
+      type: offense
+    - color: red
+      description: Arachnophobia deals 8 damage.
+Increases Panic duration by 0.5.
+      icon: afd7ecd77cdb3064690b9f0277a774dd
-      name: Swarm Queen
+      name: Spiderling Venom
-      type: support
+      type: offense
-    winrate: '0.0'
+    winrate: '85.7'
   - damage: '2.3'
     disable: '0.2'
     energy: '1.4'